mpv-player/mpv/DOCS/interface-changes.rst

       treating it as a hardware overlay (without applying GL filtering).
 Also to be changed in 0.22.0: the --fs flag will be reset to "no" by default (like on the other platforms).
+    - deprecate --mute=auto (informally has been since 0.18.1)
     - deprecate "resume" and "suspend" IPC commands.
 They will be completely removed in 0.22.0.
     - deprecate mp.suspend(), mp.resume(), mp.resume_all() Lua scripting